A Guide to Wine Bottle Sizes – Different Wine Bottle Sizes

 A Jeroboam bottle is large enough to serve a lot of guests at once.
 If you’re planning a larger party with more than 15 or 20 guests, buy a couple of Jeroboams and you’ll have enough to last all night long.

-The next size up is a rehoboam, and anything of this size or above is very rare and generally only bottled for special purposes, rather than general sale.
+The next size up is a Rehoboam, and anything of this size or above is very rare and generally only bottled for special purposes, rather than general sale.
 How much wine is in a Rehoboam?
 A Rehoboam-sized bottle of wine contains 4,500 ml or 4.5 litres of wine.

 How many bottles in a Rehoboam?
-You get six standard-sized bottles of wine per Rehoboam bottle, which means up to 36 glasses.
-This size of bottle is able to handle a decent-sized dinner party (up to 20 guests) on its own.
+You get 6 standard-sized bottles of wine per Rehoboam bottle, which means up to 36 glasses.
+This size of a Rehoboam bottle is able to handle a decent-sized dinner party (up to 20 guests) on its own.

 For wine-tasting events with 40 to 70 people, you’ll definitely want a wine bottle of this size.